Ren0k/Project-Atmospheric-Drag/README.md

 This can also be determined by the property 'useInternalDragModel' which is false at Mk2 spaceplane parts.

 Body lift is however important, the 'deflectionLiftCoeff' is usually quite a high value and induced drag can be significant.
+You now understand why in the image above the fuselage parts do not have light blue arrows attached.

+## Special Parts

+I am going to put a few other categories of parts under this section.
+These are the remaining special cases, I'm going to cover them quickly:
+- Airbrakes
+- Capsule/Heatshield

+### Airbrakes